Houston Prenuptial Agreement Attorneys

 Should I Get a Prenuptial Agreement?

-Prenups don't only offer a way to protect your assets in the event of a divorce, they are a way to agree on how to split assets before marriage.
+Prenups don't only offer a way to protect your assets in the event of a divorce in Houston, they are a way to agree on how to split assets before marriage.
 In addition to addressing money assets in a marriage or divorce, a prenuptial agreement can also cover things such as:

 - Who has the right to do what with certain property;

 - How joint bank accounts will be created and used;

 - What happens to the property if one spouse dies;

 - How alimony/ spousal maintenance would be handled in the event of divorce;